DevExpress-Examples/getting-started-with-dropdownbox/angular/README.md

 ## Further help

-To get more help on the Angular CLI, use `ng help` or review the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+For help with Angular CLI, use `ng help` or review the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.